 The lake was formed in 1940 by the Pensacola Dam, which is overseen by the Federal Energy Regulatory Commission (FERC) and the Army Corps of Engineers.
 Last year, Inhofe made it easier to raise the lake level by adding an amendment to the 2020 National Defense Authorization Act that would prevent FERC from considering the impact that higher water levels would have on flooding upstream, including on tribal lands, as it considers whether to relicense the Pensacola Dam.
 This cleared the way for the Army Corps of Engineers to raise the lake level.

-Inhofe has defended raising the water level by saying that doing so would “make the lake a better place for recreation and commerce.”
-And his office has said that raising the water level on the lake won’t impact flooding upstream, since Miami and tribal lands are at a higher elevation.
+Sen. Inhofe’s office did not respond to a request for comment.
+Previously, he has said that raising the water level would “make the lake a better place for recreation and commerce,” and his office has said that higher water levels won’t impact flooding upstream from the lake, since Miami and tribal lands are at a higher elevation.

 For the first half of the 20th century, companies excavated lead and zinc from mines in the region and left behind huge mounds of limestone and other rocks laced with heavy metals.
 Those metals eventually leaked into Tar Creek, just north of Miami, and into the soil, posing an ongoing threat to children who live nearby.